“How can I have more intellectual conversations? I want to discuss interesting topics and not end up in shallow small talk”

 See how you can make assumptions about what someone might be interested in, even if you DON’T have the same interests at first glance?

-The key is this: Find out where the people are who share your interests.
+Find people that share your interests.
 They’re also likely to share your personality.

-I don’t know how many friendships I’ve missed out off because I wrote the person off too soon.
+I don’t know how many friendships I’ve missed out on because I wrote the person off too soon.

-Not everyone wants to make intellectual conversation.
-But you need to scout for similarities thoroughly before you can even know.
+Not everyone wants to make intelligent conversation.
+But you need to scout for similarities thoroughly before you can ever know.

-I’ve been surprised many times by the amazing conversations I’ve had with people who I’d first written off based on the first few minutes of interaction.
+I’ve been surprised many times by the amazing conversations I’ve had with people who I’d first written off.
 After I asked some probing questions, it turned out that we had a lot of interesting topics to talk about.

 For others to feel comfortable opening up to you about what they’re interested in, you want to share a little bit about yourself between your questions.